William Bridges, Ph.D.

 Transitions: Making Sense of Life’s Changes

-In 1980, he published Transitions: Making Sense of Life’s Changes, in order to help individuals cope with the difficult, painful and confusing periods in their lives.
+In 1980, Bill published Transitions: Making Sense of Life’s Changes, in order to help individuals cope with the difficult, painful and confusing periods in their lives.

 Transitions proposed that individuals experience change in three stages: first as an ending, followed by a period of confusion and distress, and then followed by a new beginning.
 He noted that because Western culture offers few rituals or rites of passage to mark the passage through these stages, people often try to skip from the loss and pain of an ending directly to a new beginning, marked by enthusiasm, hope and acceptance.